Assam – Gateway To The North East

 Covering an area of 520 sq km, Manas National Park is a tiger reserve.
 It is also a World Heritage site.
 Rare wildlife like a hispid hare, pygmy hog, golden langur, rhinoceros, Asiatic buffalo can also be seen here.
 The park is 176 km from Guwahati by road.
 The nearest airport is in Guwahati and the nearest railhead is Borpeta Road, 136 km from Guwahati.

 Digboi is known as the city of oil.
-Oil was first found in 1879, drilling started in 1888 and in 1889, Assam Oil Company established the first oil refinery of Asia in Digboi.
+Oil was first found in 1879, drilling started in 1888, and in 1889, Assam Oil Company established the first oil refinery in Asia in Digboi.
 Other local attractions are dolls being made from wax.
 The atmosphere is sylvan outside the town.
 Wild elephants run amuck.
 Another oil town is Duliajan, 15 km away.